ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 ## Selecting platform
-So if no platforms are selected, we compete all the platforms based on platforms like
+So if no platforms are selected, we compete all the platforms based on platforms by calculating a score for each and choosing the highest scoring platform.

+The score is calculated by taking the `baseScore` in the platform service configuration and adding or subtracting dynamically calculated weights from `score[factor name]` if the service indicates that `factor name` is true for this pageview.

+Available scoring factors:

-1. Does the platform support the Viewer
+1. `supportsViewer` Does the platform support the Viewer.
+Indicates that a platform can cooperate with the current AMP viewer environment for this pageview.

-You can add `"baseScore"` < 100 key in any service configuration in case you want to increase `"baseScore"` of any platform so that it wins over other score evaluation factors.
+In addition to the dynamic scoring factors each platform has a `"baseScore"` (default 0).
+A value < 100 in the `baseScore` key in any service configuration represents the initial score for that service.

+In the event of a tie the local service wins.

 ## Error fallback
 In case if all configured platforms fail to get the entitlements, the entitlement configured under `fallbackEntitlement` section will be used as a fallback entitlement for `local` platform.
 The document's unblocking will be based on this fallback entitlement.